rtavenar/hdr/content/parts/01/dtw/dtw_warping_length.md

 plot_matches(dataset[0], dataset[1], path, "DTW matches")
 ```

-Moreover, our experiments on UCR Time Series Datasets~\cite{ucr} show that
+Moreover, our experiments on UCR Time Series Datasets  {% cite ucr %} show that
 this similarity measure, when used in a 1-Nearest Neighbor Classifier, leads to
 a higher accuracy than other constrained DTW variants
 (Sakoe-Chiba band and Itakura parallelogram).